nginxinc/kubernetes-ingress/examples-of-custom-resources/oidc/README.md

 ## Step 4 - Deploy the OIDC Policy

-1. Modify the URL `authEndpoint` in `oidc.yaml` with the public IP address or DNS of keycloak.
+1. Update the URL `authEndpoint` in `oidc.yaml` with the appropriate address and port.
+If you set up `/etc/hosts/` with `keycloak.example.com` and `IC_HTTPS_PORT` is 443, you don't need to change anything.

 1. Create a policy with the name `oidc-policy` that references the secret from the previous step:
 ```